SERVICES

 - Detailed analysis of content/topic, structure, organization, and cohesiveness;

-- Inline comments on how to address any issues;
+- In-line comments on how to address any issues;

 CONTENT EDITING DOES NOT INCLUDE